 Should I flatten both sides of the spoilboard before I use it?

 Yes, you should flatten both sides for a few reasons.
-The first is that the thickness LDF will vary from one corner to another, and this will mess with your finished product.
-The second is that while the core of an LDF board is quite porous, the faces of the panel are not porous at all.
+The first is that the thickness of an LDF or MDF sheet will vary across the sheet, and this will mess with your finished product thicknesses.
+The second is that while the core of an LDF or MDF board is quite porous, the faces of the panel are not porous at all.
 If you do not remove both faces of the panel, air will not flow through properly, and your parts will not be held down properly.

 How do I flatten my new spoilboard?

 Every CNC machine we deliver includes a “surfacing” program for flattening the spoilboard, and we always add in a face milling cutter with the tooling package.
 After adjusting a work offset in the controller to set the new thickness of the board, you load and run the surfacing program – using the face milling cutter – and you will have a nice fresh surface.

 Do I need to do anything to the edges?